Bulk loading data to Azure SQL

 bulk loading data to azure sql

-• Now you will see a preview of your CSV file.
-You are selecting a CSV file as the source file.
-Thus, the Column Delimiter option must be set to Comma.
-Once reviewed, click on Next.
+• Now, you will see a preview of your CSV file.
+Since you are selecting a CSV file as the source file, the Column Delimiter option must be set to Comma.
+Once you have reviewed it, click on Next.

-• In the ConnectionString column, you have to enter the connection string that you use to connect to your database.
+• In the ConnectionString column, enter the connection string you use to connect to your database.

-• The below string is a sample connection string.
-Enter your database details in this string and paste this string into the ConnectionString column.
+• The string below is a sample connection string.
+Enter your database details in this string and paste them into the ConnectionString column.
 Click on Next.

 Server=tcp:<server name>.database.windows.net,1433;Initial Catalog=<database name>;Persist Security Info=False;User ID=<database user name>;Password=<password>;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;